 One of the promises of connected health care is that it feels personal—from anywhere.
 It’s a stark contrast to the desperate situation often created in today’s setup.
 Imagine Patient X, for instance.
 He suffers from heart disease and has fallen ill while on vacation in the South of France, 6,000 miles from his cardiologist in Los Angeles.
 Before treatment can begin, the attending physician must run a barrage of tests to properly assess Patient X’s condition.

 The problem: Without Patient X’s medical history—most recent tests, lab work, and other data—the attending physician in France has nothing to compare the results against and therefore can’t formulate a truly informed plan of action.
-So the attending physician applies a band-aid until the patient’s permanent health care records arrive from half a world away, delaying urgent care.
-Or worse, the attending physician prescribes whatever treatment he thinks is indicated by his evaluation, lab results, and other tests conducted at the time Patient X was admitted.
+The attending physician applies a band-aid until the patient’s permanent health care records arrive from half a world away, delaying urgent care.
+Or worse, the attending physician prescribes whatever treatment he thinks is indicated by his evaluation, lab results, and other tests conducted at the time Patient X is admitted.

 The process is like throwing darts at a corkboard full of sticky notes, each with a different treatment written on it.
 The physician takes aim and hopes to hit the right one.
 If he misses…oh well, he’ll take another shot.
 And the process repeats until the physician discovers something that works, or receives a call from the patient’s specialist in the U.S. If Patient X’s medical history were more readily available online, as connected care proponents would like, delays in necessary medical procedures could be avoided, as well as time spent trying to interact with a half-conscious or uncommunicative patient and a lot of needless experimentation that could worsen the situation.